Find Affordable College Courses

 Read full report on Design & Applied Arts at Southern New Hampshire University

-New England Institute of Technology landed the #9 spot in the 2023 rankings for the best design and applied arts programs.
-New England Tech is a small private not-for-profit school located in the suburb of East Greenwich.
+New England Institute of Technology came in at #9 in this year’s edition of the Best Design & Applied Arts Schools in the New England Region ranking.
+New England Tech is a small private not-for-profit school located in the large suburb of East Greenwich.

 After completing their degree, design graduates from New England Tech carry an average student debtload of $21,846.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $274.